-8.2.1 A range of hand-held chemical irritants (also called lachrymatory agents) exist for use in law enforcement.
+- 8.2.1 A range of hand-held chemical irritants (also called lachrymatory agents) exist for use in law enforcement.
 The most common are pepper spray (also known as OC: oleoresin capsicum), PAVA and CS spray.
-Pepper spray contains capsaicin, a chemical extracted from the fruit of certain plants and which is incorporated in water and pressurised to turn it into an aerosol.
-PAVA contains a small solution (typically less than 1%) of pelargonic acid vanillylamide (PAVA), a synthetic capsaicinoid, in a solvent of aqueous ethanol.
-PAVA is significantly more potent than CS.66 Sprays can come in the form of jets or 'fogger' variants, with jets being more discriminating.
-CS and PAVA sprays have different characteristics, with PAVA spray needing to be sprayed at the face to be effective while CS spray is active over a wider area.
-However, CS spray will result in greater cross contamination.67

-8.2.2 Chemical irritants are used to incapacitate a violent assailant or help effect a lawful arrest of a suspect who is violently resisting.68
+Pepper spray contains capsaicin, a chemical extracted from the fruit of certain plants and which is incorporated in liquid and pressurised to turn it into an aerosol.
+Sprays come in the form of jets or 'fogger' variants, with jets being more discriminating. - 8.2.2 Chemical irritants are used to incapacitate or weaken a violent assailant or help effect a lawful arrest of a suspect who is violently resisting.69